jromang/picochess/docs/usage.rst

 Here you choose between the following:

-* **information** - This is a submenu you see various informations like the current picochess version, your internal ip-adr (useful for the webserver) and your battery status (only useful if you have a BT board).
+* **information** - in this submenu you see various informations like the current picochess version, your internal ip-adr (useful for the webserver) and your battery status (only useful if you have a BT board).
 * **sound** - controls the beeps of your dgt clock.
 You can change between "never", "sometimes", or "always"
 * **language** - sets the language of clock messages.
 You can choose between english, german, french, dutch and spanish
 * **logfile** - sends a debug log file to your eMail box.
 Thats for us developers to have a clue what is going on at picochess.
 Please use this only if you asked for it.
 * **voice** - selects the voice for the computer and user.
 Also you can change the voice speed factor.
-* **display** - selects the ponder-time or if you see confirmation messages
+* **display** - selects various clock display options like ponder interval, confirmation messages, capital letters and short/long notation (useful if you have a DGT3000 or DGTPi)

 System shutdown
 ---------------